netarch/neo/README.md

 ## Developer's Guide

-`setup.sh` can be used to set up the development environment.
+`depends/setup.sh` can be used to set up the development environment.
 Pull requests and issues are appreciated.